This publication is issued for the purpose of general information. Certain limitations, exceptions, and special cases are not covered.

 The funds to pay unemployment and sickness benefits are provided by payroll taxes on railroad employers only.
 Employees do not pay unemployment insurance taxes.

-The following describes the requirements for railroad unemployment and sickness benefits, the amounts payable, and how to claim them.
+The following explains requirements for railroad unemployment and sickness benefits, amounts payable, and how to claim them.

 A new benefit year for unemployment and sickness benefits begins every July 1.
-To qualify in the benefit year beginning July 1, 2017, you must have base year earnings of $3,637.50 in calendar year 2016, counting no more than $1,455 per month.
-In the benefit year beginning July 1, 2018, these amounts will increase to $3,862.50 and $1,545, and they will then refer to annual and monthly earnings in calendar year 2017.
+To qualify during the benefit year beginning July 1, 2018, you must have base year earnings of $3,862.50 in calendar year 2017, counting no more than $1,545 per month.
+In the benefit year beginning July 1, 2019, these amounts will increase to $3,900 and $1,560, and they will then refer to annual and monthly earnings in calendar year 2018.
 If the base year was your first year of railroad service, you must also have worked in 5 months of that year.

-If you do not meet these requirements but have at least 10 years of service, you might still be able to qualify under the conditions described for extended and accelerated benefits.
+If you do not meet these requirements but have at least 10 years of service, you might still be able to qualify based on the conditions described under extended and accelerated benefits.

 The maximum daily benefit rate payable in the benefit year beginning July 2017 is $72 and, for biweekly claims, maximum benefits can total $720.
 The daily benefit rate rises to $77 in July 2018, and may increase in future benefit years depending on the growth in average national wages.